eromatiya/A-Personal-Arch-Installation-Guide/README.md

 wifi.cloned-mac-address=stable
 ```

-## To be continued ...
+#### Font Installation

-#### Better Font Rendering
+#### Improve Font Rendering

-Make your system's fonts beautiful great again!
+Make your system fonts great again!
 Improve your fonts for system-wide usage without installing a patched font library packages like the `Infinality`.

 Install these fonts, for example: